Welcome to Thin Film Cloud

 2) GENERATE DESIGN.
 The program will start from a simple series of layers, optimizing and adding layers until the layer count limit is reached.

 3) OPTIMIZE DESIGN.
 First, enter one or more layers in Layer Design.
 You can start from a design provided by 1) or 2).
 Then, click the button.
 A simplex optimization will be performed, adjusting the layer thicknesses to improve the optical performance.
 If the result isn't good enough, try a different starting design, or, check the button "Allow Optimize to change layer count".
 Specify the number for “Layer Count Limit”, then push “OPTIMISE DESIGN”.
 As it optimizes, more layers will be inserted to improve the result.
-It will keep adding until the number in "Layer Count Limit" is reached.
+It will keep adding until no improvement is made or the number in "Layer Count Limit" is reached.

 Send your design to someone